 Solomon has participated in group exhibitions at the John and Mable Ringling Museum of Art, Sarasota, Florida, Parrish Art Museum, Water Mill, New York; Chelsea Art Museum, New York; Guild Hall Museum, East Hampton, New York; Islip Art Museum, East Islip, New York; Montclair Art Museum, New Jersey; Knoxville Museum of Art, Tennessee; Selby Gallery at the Ringling School of Art and Design, Sarasota, Florida; and the Telfair Art Museum, Savannah, Georgia.

 Mike Solomon is included in numerous esteemed private collections including those of Edward Albee, Beth Rudin deWoody, Dan Flavin, Jr., Tom and Darlene Furst, Richard Meier, Mr. and Mrs. Richard Prince, and Priscilla Rattazzi Whittle.
 Selected public collections include Barnett Bank, Tampa, Florida; Cantor Fitzgerald Collection, New York, New York; Columbia Museum, Columbia, South Carolina; Guild Hall Museum, East Hampton, NY; J. Crew, New York, New York; Parrish Art Museum, Water Mill, New York; and the John and Mable Ringling Museum of Art, Sarasota, Florida.

-He has twice been the recipient of the Pollock- Krasner Foundation Grant, and currently has studios on Long Island and Sarasota.
+Solomon has twice been the recipient of the Pollock- Krasner Foundation Grant in 2001 and 2012.
+He currently has studios on the North Fork of Long Island and in Sarasota, Florida.